kut-man/Final-Project/README.md

 ### Designing Login Success Window

-Now we will define a function that will show a window for successful login.
+Now we will define a function that will show a window for a successful login.
 If user has entered the valid entries then this window will appear.
 So let’s see how to do it.

 ```